Wood Floor Finishes & Application

 - Lacquers offer ExtraMatt, Matt, Satin and Gloss sheens.
 Our clients can have a choice of all sheens and various types of lacquers.

 Oils and hard wax-oils work as a sealand by soaking into the timber.
 It has better exposure to the wood grain and many clients would prefer the oil-based finish exactly for this reason.
 Other benefits of the oils based finishes include:

 - Slow drying, but only 2 coats are usually required on restoration making it possible to complete sealing in a day.

 - Can be rolled on and brushed as well

 - Comes in Matt, Satin and Gloss sheens.
 Gloss is currently available with Osmo finishes only.

-Our oil-based range of products include Osmo, Blanchon, Woca, Fiddes and the single coat system from Rubio Monocoat.
+Our oil-based range of products includes Osmo, Blanchon, Woca, Fiddes and the single coat system from Rubio Monocoat.

 How Many Coats?